kaelzhang/ctrip-apollo/README.md

 # ctrip-apollo

-The most delightful and handy Node.js client for ctrip [apollo](https://github.com/ctripcorp/apollo) configuration service, which
+The most delightful and handy Node.js client for Ctrip [apollo](https://github.com/ctripcorp/apollo) configuration service, which

 - **With easy-to-use APIs** that just leave everything else to `ctrip-apollo`
 - **Implements update notifications** by using HTTP long polling, and handles all kinds of network errors.
 - **Supports custom retry policy for polling**
 - **Implements disk cache** to against the situation that all config services are down.
+- **Updates configurations in background** that we could get a specific config property with a synchronous method with **NO** performance issues.

 `ctrip-apollo` directly uses `async/await` and requires node >= 7.10.1